Skip to main content

 You may feel a distinct shift within your own body.
 The energy that once came easily now feels distant, and the reflection in the mirror seems to be changing in ways that feel outside of your control.

 This experience, a subtle yet persistent decline in vitality and a change in how your body manages and stores energy, is a deeply personal and valid starting point for understanding your own internal biology.
 Your body operates based on an intricate system of communication, a network of signals that dictates function.
-At the very center of this network, governing repair, vitality, and metabolic health, is the production of human (GH).
+At the very center of this network, governing repair, vitality, and metabolic health, is the production of human growth hormone (GH).

 The release of this critical hormone is primarily directed by the hypothalamus and pituitary gland, a command center deep within the brain.
 This system uses two principal types of signals to manage GH production.
 One is Growth Hormone-Releasing Hormone (GHRH), which provides a steady, rhythmic instruction to the pituitary, asking it to release GH in natural pulses.